potassco/benchmark-tool/docs/getting_started/gen/runscript.md

 ### Folder Structure

-When running the `gen` sub command with a runscript, a folder structure is created.
+When running the `gen` subcommand with a runscript, a folder structure is created.

 ```text
 <output>